Saurav-Paul/AI-virtual-assistant-python/README.md

 For login write the given command,

-> Jarvis -cp login
+> jarvis -cp login

 It will ask for a judge link, your username, and a password.

 For submitting code just write the given command,

-> Jarvis -cp submit
+> jarvis -cp submit

 N.B.: I have used online-judge-api-client for login and submitting codes.